Monday, October 21, 2024

 He forgives sin

-He instructs demons
+He commands demons

 I lay down my life, I take it up again.
 He is in sovereign over life and death, even his own.]